cyberbotics/webots-doc/reference/speaker.md

 > **note**:
-The path to the sound file should be defined either absolutely or relatively to the controller.
+The path to the sound file should be defined either absolutely or relatively to the controller or to the PROTO (if the robot is a PROTO).

 ---